Updated November 2022

 started the project at the beginning of this year.
 The goal is to make OpenSearch a genuine community-driven effort with several different maintainers.
 It consists of two main applications plus a set of plugins that further extend the capabilities of OpenSearch.

 Also called the “engine,” OpenSearch is a distributed, highly scalable, and highly available search and analytics engine at its core.
 You can ingest any data in JSON format and use the advanced search, analytics, and aggregation capabilities to make use of your data.

 Your data is stored in a cluster and distributed amongst the participating nodes in this cluster.
-Nodes can be added and removed dynamically, and OpenSearch automatically takes care of balancing and distributing the data amongst the nodes.
-An OpenSearch cluster can scale up to petabytes of data while still providing ultra-low latency when searching or aggregating data.
+Nodes can be added and removed dynamically, and OpenSearch automatically balances and distributes the data amongst the nodes.
+An OpenSearch cluster can scale up to petabytes of data while providing ultra-low latency when searching or aggregating data.

 While the most prominent use case is probably logs analytics, the possibilities are limitless.
 For example: